emilwidlund/framer-form/documentation/Model.md

 - `x` - Number - Specifies the model x position.
 Default is 0.
 - `y` - Number - Specifies the model y position.
 Default is 0.
 - `z` - Number - Specifies the model z position.
 Default is 0.
+- `reposition` - Bool - Specifies if Form should center your model in world space.
+This makes sure that your model is in the center of the scene.
+Default is `true`
 - `rotation` - Number - Get the model rotation.
 Returns a `Vector3`
 - `rotationX` - Number - Specifies the model rotationX position.
 Default is 0.
 - `rotationY` - Number - Specifies the model rotationY position.
 Default is 0.